petter-holmberg/elements/README.md

 `choose` selects the n choose k binomial coefficent.

-## Searching

-### Linear search

-The functions in `search.h` implement algorithms based on linear search, as described in [Knuth3](#Knuth3), Chapter 6.1.

-`search` and `search_not` take a loadable range and a value that is equality-comparable with the elements of the range, stopping at the position of the first matching element, or at the limit of the range if no matching element is found.
-For `search`, a match is defined as the first element `y` in the range for which the given element `x` equals `y`.
-For `search_not`, a match is defined as the first element `y` in the range for which the given element `x` differs from `y`.

-`search_if` and `search_if_not` take a unary predicate instead of an element.
-For `search_if`, a match is defined as the first element `x` for which the given predicate is true.
-For `search_not`, a match is defined as the first element `y` for which the given predicate is false.

-`search_unguarded`, `search_not_unguarded`, `search_if_unguarded`, and `search_if_not_unguarded` are variations of the functions above that assume an element satisfying the applied predicate is known to exist in the given range.
-They take a position to the first element to be tested instead of a range as they don't need to check for the limit of the range at each iteration.

-`search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
-The default relation is `equal`.

 ## Equivalence and ordering

 `select_0_2` takes a weak ordering and two values of its domain, and returns the minimum value. `min` uses `less` as the weak ordering.